firefly-iii/firefly-iii.org/installation-guide-faq.md

 Some common errors:

+### 404 when trying to visit login page

+Run `sudo a2enmod rewrite`.
+Check if the database credentials in de `.env` file are correct.
+Restart Apache.

 ### 500 errors, logs are empty

 If the logs are empty (``storage/logs``) Firefly can't write to them.
 See above for the commands.
 If the logs still remain empty, do you have a the ``vendor`` in your Firefly root?
 If not, run the Composer commands.